linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 + $96.63/1.105 + $1,675/1.105 = 1,300 million

-Note that the terminal value decreases by  $16 million but the cash flow in year 5 also increases by$ 16 million because the reinvestment rate at the end of year 5 drops to 40\%.
+Note that the terminal value decreases by  \$16 million but the cash flow in year 5 also increases by\$ 16 million because the reinvestment rate at the end of year 5 drops to 40\%.
 The value of the firm remains unchanged at 1,300 million.
 In fact, changing the stable growth rate to 0\% has no effect on value:

 Expected operating income in year 6 = 100(1.10)^{5} = \ 161.05 million

 Expected reinvestment rate in year  $6 = \mathrm{g / ROC} = 0\% /10\% = 0\%$

-Terminal value in year 5 = \ $161.05(1 - .0)/(.10 - .0) = \$ 1,610.5 million
+Terminal value in year 5 = \$161.05(1 - .0)/(.10 - .0) = \$ 1,610.5 million

 Value of firm today = $55/1.10 + $60.5/1.10² + $66.55/1.10³ + $73.21/1.10⁴